jordanbarkley/19XX/STYLE.md

 ## Section II: Bass Constants
 Bass constants can only be declared once and cannot be changed during the assembly process.
-They serve two purposes for 19XX developers.
+They serve three purposes for 19XX developers.

 ### Purpose 1: Standard Programming Constants
 Remember, DREAM_LAND_STAGE_ID is significantly more informative than 5.
 Use constants in your code.